Girl, 9, calls 911 to report her family's triple murder-suicide in Brooklyn

+The alleged shooter, the girl's father, was later found dead on the street, police said, of a self-inflicted gunshot wound.

-The women were found inside a fourth floor apartment on Sutter Avenue, where a nine-year-old girl called 911 at around 11:20 p.m.
-Monday.
+The victims were shot inside a fourth floor apartment on Sutter Avenue in Brownsville, inside the Van Dyke Houses, where the girl called 911 around 11:20 p.m. to report that her father had shot her mother and sisters.

-Three women - the girl's 45-year-old mother and the girl's two sisters, one age 20, the other a teenager - were found inside the apartment in the Van Dyke Houses.
+"Body warn camera of her calling 911 just breaks your heart," NYPD Chief of Detectives Joseph Essig said.
+"She is saying, 'Daddy is coming from my birthday.
+He didn't bring presents'...It's really heart wrenching.
+They have no prior domestic history, there is no 911 calls between them."

 RAW VIDEO: NYPD investigates triple murder-suicide in Brooklyn

+"We believe that he had a 20-year relationship with the female killed," Essig said.
+"He comes to the apartment for the...daughter that they have in common, for her birthday party."

-The 46-year-old suspect, identified as the father of the girl, was then found outside a nearby building in the same city-run housing complex.
+The 46-year-old suspect, Joseph McCrimon, was found outside a nearby building in the same city-run housing complex.

+"I think some are becoming numb to this," NYPD Commissioner Dermot Shea said.
+None of us up here are numb to this.
+These are real people.
+I spent this morning watching body camera video of that terrible incident last night in Brooklyn.
+It would tear your heart out to see the little girl from that crime."

 MORE NEWS: 2 dead in truck crash that shut down part of Long Island Expressway for 8 hours